mylinhthibodeau/STAT545-hw01-thibodeau-mylinh/README.md

 After many unsuccessful attempts to push my local data (personal computer) to Github, and with the help of Vincenzo and Pedro, I realized I had inadvertently created a Git repository within a Git repository.

-I had the Git version of Inception, except that instead of having a dream in a dream, I had a Git repository inside a Git repository.[^1]
-[^1]If you have an iphone and are able to talk to Siri, I recommend you ask her the following question: "Siri, what is the movie Inception about?"
+I had the Git version of Inception, except that instead of having a dream in a dream, I had a Git repository inside a Git repository.
+If you have an iphone and are able to talk to Siri, I recommend you ask her the following question: "Siri, what is the movie Inception about?"

 ***
 ### Eventually, the student finally started the assignment.